eisenlohrmoullab/code_templates/README.md

 - author: Jordan
 - what it does: create a "raincloud plot" of fixed and random effects from a multilevel model, which is a combination of a histogram (summary of individual random effects), a scatter plot (individual random effects), and a box plot (fixed effects).
 - when to use: a possibility for plotting your MLM outcomes.

+**plot__Johnson_Neyman.rmd**
+- author: Anisha
+- what it does: Use when probing interactions.
+JN tells us at which point of modx, X can significantly predict Y.
+- when to use: analytic projects with interaction models

+**plot_implied_val_interaction_plots_splines.rmd**
+- author: Anisha
+- what it does: Use when probing interactions in spline models.
+Plot implied splines at different modx values.
+This code can also be modified for just plotting splines :)
+- when to use: analytic projects with splines

 ## Data Prep Templates